-(v) Policy dividends on deposits
+(t) Policy dividends on deposits

-Policy dividends on deposits comprises dividends declared on policies, together with accrued interest, but not withdrawn from the Company.
+Policy dividends on deposits comprise dividends declared on policies, together with accrued interest, but not withdrawn from the Company.

-(w) Taxation
+(u) Taxation

 Under the current laws of The Bahamas, the country of domicile of the Company, there are no income, capital gains or other corporate taxes imposed.
-The Company is subject to tax on gross premium income at a rate of 3% and Value Added Taxes, applied at a rate of 7.5% on goods and services purchased.
+The Company is subject to tax on gross premium income at a rate of 3% and Value Added Taxes, applied at a rate of 7.5% up to 30 June 2018 and at 12% commencing 1 July 2018 on goods and services purchased.